Home

 Two kinds of engine timing take place in every engine.
 There’s camshaft timing (valve timing) and ignition timing (spark timing).

 Cam timing manages valve opening and closing.
 Ignition timing manages when the spark plug fires.
-These different actions need to be timed together to make the engine work.
+These different actions must be timed together to make the engine work efficiently.

 2. What Is Initial Timing?

-Initial timing is the amount of ignition timing applied to the engine at idle and is set by the position of the bolted-down distributor.
+Initial timing is the ignition timing applied to the engine at idle and is set by the position of the bolted-down distributor (a component that carries high-voltage electricity from the ignition coil to the spark plugs).

 3. What Is Static Timing?

-You set the crankshaft at the correct number of degrees before TDC, then adjust the distributor by turning it till the contact-breaker points are opening slightly.
+You can do it by setting the crankshaft at the correct number of degrees before TDC.
+Then, adjust the distributor by turning it till the contact-breaker points are opening slightly.

 The amount of total timing required determines the initial timing.
 The proper setting will also depend on the amount of mechanical advance your distributor provides.